 It is highly recommended that drills are carried out rehearsing the scenario of a pirate attack to keep the crew well prepared for handling piracy situations.
 Boiling water can also be sprayed off the side of the ships, making it difficult for boats to remain at the side.
 And, of course, trained private security professionals are always great at deterring pirates .

 Piracy has been around for hundreds of years.
 The silver bullet against piracy is none other than economics.
 Gunboats and suppression of piracy by force are only short-term measures and are present due to the lack of a better alternative.
 Developing a robust system to handle the pirates after they are arrested is a great start.
 A joint effort of private and government organizations in developing the foundations of the countries where piracy originates is the only way out.

 At FleetMon, we have not only created the world’s first vessel database, but we are also very passionate about research and development.
 We motivate scientists, institutes, and universities to use our powerful and customized API solutions and provide access to our historical vessel position database.

-At the moment we support Anup Phayal, Ph.D., a researcher from the University of North Carolina.
+We currently support Anup Phayal, Ph.D., an associate professor from the University of North Carolina Wilmington.
 He is seeking to understand the factors causing maritime piracy in the Gulf of Guinea.

 We provide him with the data he needs and we will post regular updates on his research on our FleetMon blog.